Kishore-19-spy/Kishore_mpmc_SA2/README.md

 Keil µVision IDE
 Personel computer
 ## ALGORITHM
-Start program execution at address 0000H.
+1.Start program execution at address 0000H.

-Set Timer 1 in mode 2 (8-bit auto-reload mode).
+2.Set Timer 1 in mode 2 (8-bit auto-reload mode).

-Load the timer high register (TH1) with 00H.
+3.Load the timer high register (TH1) with 00H.

-Initialize outer loop counter (R6) to 2.
+4.Initialize outer loop counter (R6) to 2.

-For each outer loop:
+5.For each outer loop:

-Initialize inner loop counter (R5) to 196.
+i) Initialize inner loop counter (R5) to 196.

-Start Timer 1 and wait until it overflows (TF1 = 1).
+ii) Start Timer 1 and wait until it overflows (TF1 = 1).

-Stop and clear the timer, then repeat until R5 = 0.
+iii) Stop and clear the timer, then repeat until R5 = 0.

-Toggle the bit P2.5 after each full inner loop.
+6.Toggle the bit P2.5 after each full inner loop.

-Decrease R6 and repeat outer loop until R6 = 0.
+7.Decrease R6 and repeat outer loop until R6 = 0.

-Jump back to the beginning to repeat the entire process continuously.
+8.Jump back to the beginning to repeat the entire process continuously.

 ## PROGRAM
 ```.a51